 Chief Program Officer

 Veronica leads OMD’s scholar development program and external partnership strategy.
 Her focus is on strengthening and evolving OMD’s program model and building partnerships with companies and organizations that will enable OMD to expand its reach and impact.
 Veronica has held leadership roles in the non-profit, private and public education sectors, including Director of 6to16 with the University of Chicago Urban Education Institute and Deputy Officer of Student Support and Engagement at Chicago Public Schools.
 She holds a Bachelor of Arts from the University of Wisconsin-Madison and a Masters in Business Administration from the University of Chicago Booth School of Business.

-Liz supports scholars at Harold Washington College and manages OMD's partnership with the Aon Apprenticeship Program, which provides full-time employment at Aon for current community college students.
-Outside of work, Liz serves in the Avodah Justice Fellowship for Chicago-area professionals working to address economic and social disparities, and she volunteers as a college access mentor for Chicago Scholars.
+Liz supports all OMDWorks initiatives, connecting Scholars to opportunities that will help them excel in upwardly mobile careers.
+She also manages OMD's partnership with the Aon Apprenticeship Program, which provides full-time employment at Aon for current community college students.
 Before joining OMD, Liz participated in the New Sector Alliance RISE Fellowship, an intensive yearlong program that cultivates emerging leaders in the social sector.
+She has also served in the Avodah Justice Fellowship focused on addressing economic and social disparities in Chicago.
 Liz received a Bachelor of Arts in Cognitive Science from Yale University.

 Communications & Development Coordinator